kentywang/-jigg-lysp-puff-/README.md

 - But that only solves the memory leak issue; it doesn't address the freeing too much issue.
 - To solve that, I need to make sure we preserve all intermediate values so they don't get freed during GC.
-One way to do that is before every string_alloc or get_next_free_ptr, we make sure to push our current work to the stack.
+One way to do that is before every malloc we make sure to push our current work to the stack.
 - The pattern I've found useful is for each function to be responsible for preserving its own intermediate values to prevent GC from taking them, but they needn't have any obligation to preserve those values once it